ericproffitt/TopicModelsVB.jl/README.md

 # TopicModelsVB.jl

-**v0.6 compatible**
+**v1.x compatible**

 A Julia package for variational Bayesian topic modeling.

 Topic models are Bayesian hierarchical models designed to discover the latent low-dimensional thematic structure within corpora.
 Like most probabilistic graphical models, topic models are fit using either [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC), or [variational Bayesian](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) (VB) methods.

-Markov chain Monte Carlo methods are slower but consistent, given infinite time MCMC will fit the desired model exactly.
-Unfortunately, the lack of an objective metric for assessing convergence means that within any finite time horizon it's difficult to state unequivocally that MCMC has reached an optimal steady-state.
+Markov chain Monte Carlo methods are slow but consistent, given infinite time MCMC will fit the desired model exactly.
+Unfortunately, the lack of an objective metric for assessing convergence means that it's difficult to state unequivocally that MCMC has reached an optimal steady-state.

-Contrarily, variational Bayesian methods are faster but inconsistent, since one must approximate distributions in order to ensure tractability.
-Fortunately, variational Bayesian methods, being numerical optimization procedures, are naturally equipped in the assessment of convergence to local optima.
+Contrarily, variational Bayesian methods are fast but inconsistent, since one must approximate distributions in order to ensure tractability.
+Fortunately, variational Bayesian methods are optimization algorithms, and are thus naturally equipped in the assessment of convergence to local optima.

 This package takes the latter approach to topic modeling.